cortex-lab/allenCCF/README.md

 In this version, you can transform each histological brain slice image to more precisely locate regions of interest in your slices.
 See the wiki for instructions.

 ### Locating ROIs that are not probes
-The script Locate_rois.m is an example of how the slice-to-reference transformation generated in AlignHistologyToProbe.m could be used to analyze ROIs of any type.
+The scripts Locate_rois.m and analyse_clicked_points.m provide examples of how the slice-to-reference transformation generated in AlignHistologyToProbe.m could be used to analyze ROIs of any type.

 ## Note about annotation volume